jackfine0062/articleBot/README.md

 # dealbot
-A bot that tweets new deals from fast food joints and restaurants.
+A bot that that makes twitter post based off of rss feeds.